Ritaku02/ds_oc-dkms/README.md

 ## Building

 The package is configured for install through makepkg on Arch Linux and derivatives.
 Download either release, extract the contents to a folder of your choosing, open a terminal inside the extracted `ds_oc-dkms` folder, and run `makepkg -i` to build and install the kernel module.
 Afterwards, restart your computer, and the module should be loaded.
-A good tool to test if the module is working can be installed from the AUR with your favorite AUR helper; `gamepadla-polling`.
+A good tool to test if the module is working can be installed from the AUR with your favorite AUR helper; [gamepadla-polling](https://aur.archlinux.org/packages/gamepadla-polling).
 During the test, the polling rate should mostly read 1ms, though it may vary slightly at times.

 ## Changing the polling rate